 In the past, the corneal flap was created by a mechanical device, which used a blade (microkeratome).
 Today, we offer our patients ALL LASER LASIK using the IntraLASE® femtosecond laser to create the corneal flap, thereby adding a higher level of safety and precision to the LASIK procedure.
 Using this Blade-Free LASIK procedure, the IntraLase laser delivers over millions of tiny, micron-sized bubbles that gently separate the layers of corneal tissue.

 This creates a customized corneal flap of the desired thickness, size, orientation, and location.
 This unprecedented level of control also allows more patients to qualify for LASIK and virtually eliminates many of the complications associated with the past mechanical approach.
 Along with being the first LASIK surgeon in the US, Dr. Slade has the longest experience in the United States with this remarkable blade-free technology.

 What happens after LASIK?

-The protective layer of the cornea will remain intact after your LASIK surgery in Houston, but patients will be required to use antibiotic and anti-inflammatory drop for about a week.
+The protective layer of the cornea will remain intact after your LASIK surgery in Houston, but patients will be required to use antibiotics and anti-inflammatory drops for about a week.
 Additional eye drops will be suggested to minimize any dryness and increase comfort during the healing process.
 Our LASIK locations will also instruct patients to wear protective eye shields at night to prevent unconscious rubbing or bumping of your eyes.